STREAM CLINICAL TRIAL

 St. Peter’s was established in 1953 as part of the Ministry of Health of the Federal Democratic Republic of Ethiopia.
 Their mission is to become the center of excellence and a model TB specialized hospital in East Africa.
 Its objectives are to integrate internal medicinal pediatrics services; give practical training on laboratory and nursing; and to improve research, training, and health services.
 St. Peter’s offers a host of services including laboratory, TB testing, voluntary counselling and testing, health-facility based medical care, psycho-social support, information, education and communication, as well as HIV/AIDS research.

-Given the successful implementation of Stage 1 in Ethiopia, the sites were chosen to continue into the second stage of the trial and Gondar University Hospital (GUH) was selected as a third trial site.
-Ethiopia is the second country to initiate STREAM Stage 2 and has begun recruitment in June 2016 .
-The three sites are expected to recruit a total of 130 patients into STREAM Stage 2 by 2018.
+Given the successful implementation of Stage 1 in Ethiopia, the same sites were chosen to continue into the second stage of the trial.
+Ethiopia is the second country to initiate STREAM Stage 2 and began to recruit patients in June 2016.
+The two sites are expected to recruit a total of 130 patients for the trial.

-The Institute of Phthisiopneumology “Chiril Draganiuc” (IPP) from Chisinau, Republic of Moldova was established in 1959 and it is the main research institution and republican clinical structure in the field of tuberculosis control and nonspecific pulmonary diseases in Moldova.
+The Institute of Phthisiopneumology “Chiril Draganiuc” (IPP) from Chisinau, Republic of Moldova was established in 1959.
+It is the main research institution and republican clinical structure in the field of tuberculosis control and nonspecific pulmonary diseases in Moldova.
 The IPP implements all activities of the National Tuberculosis Control Program and trains future clinicians and researchers.
-The IPP conducts research in epidemiology, diagnosis, and treatment of tuberculosis and nonspecific pulmonary diseases.
-The IPP operates a 410-bed hospital to treat TB and other pulmonary diseases; the ambulatory department receives 36,000 visits per year.
+The Institute also conducts research in epidemiology, diagnosis, and treatment of tuberculosis and nonspecific pulmonary diseases.
+The facility operates a 410-bed hospital to treat TB and other pulmonary diseases; the ambulatory department receives 36,000 visits per year.
 The IPP also houses the National TB Reference Laboratory.
 Recruitment in Moldova began in June 2017.
-The site is expected to recruit up to 80 participants in STREAM Stage 2.
+The site is expected to recruit up to 75 participants in STREAM Stage 2.

 As one of seven countries in the WHO Western Pacific Region with high TB burden, Mongolia has been selected as one of the STREAM trial sites.
 According to WHO estimates, prevalence was 227 per 100 000 population and mortality rate was 2.27 per 100 000 population in 2014 in Mongolia.
 In 2014, 4 771 TB cases were reported (4 483 new and relaped cases; 288 previously treated, excluding relapses).
 In the same year, MDR-TB treatment was initiated in 294 patients.
 One third of sputum smear-positive TB patients whose treatment had failed was diagnosed with MDR-TB (2010 or 2011) in Ulaanbaatar, Mongolia’s capital.